 There are some things you can do to avoid the crowds at Highclere Castle.
 During the public opening dates, we recommend pre-booking your ticket and going in the morning so that you are one of the first to tour the house.
 When planning your visit, I’d do the house tour first and the Egyptian Exhibition second as these are the areas that get the most crowded.

 You can also avoid the large crowds by booking a visit outside the public opening dates.
 You can join a guided tour or attend a special event at Highclere Castle that is scheduled outside of the public opening dates.
 Although more pricey, tickets to these events are much more limited in number.

 If you are not that interested in visiting the inside of the Castle, you may just want to consider a Gardens Only ticket.
 You may find yourself relatively alone in certain areas of the garden and you can find a bench and enjoy a nice view or read a book.

-The estate paths are also worth exploring and can be relatively quiet.
-When we did our walk up to Beacon Hill we only passed a couple of other people.
-Waterproof hiking shoes recommended as paths can be muddy.
+The estate paths are also worth exploring before or after visiting Highclere Castle and can be relatively quiet.
+When we have done estate walks up to Beacon Hill and to Heaven’s Gate we only passed a couple of other people.
+Waterproof hiking shoes are recommended for estate walks as paths can be muddy.

 Special Events at Highclere Castle?

 Highclere has a variety of special events throughout the year, including an Easter Egg Hunt, Mother’s Day Afternoon Tea, and various Christmas events.
 These events sell out quickly, and they must be pre-booked online.